ABOUT THE BOOK

 When one sister dazzles with wit, vivacity, and pen, the other shines in her own way.
 Who was Cassandra Austen really?
 More than a sister with an intriguing heart-felt story of her own which Gill Hornby captures so ably in Miss Austen.

-Miss Austen opens in 1840 on an old woman's quest that takes her into Berkshire to the grieving household of the Fowle Vicarage where she hopes to retrieve any correspondence that alters the story of her sister that she hopes will be preserved in posterity.
-Cassandra Austen is nearing the end of her own life, and it is time to gather up any stray notes and letters that old friends might have kept that might paint her novelist sister in a poor light.
+The novel opens in 1840.
+On an old woman's quest, Cassandra travels to Berkshire to the grieving household of the Fowle Vicarage where she hopes to retrieve any correspondence that could alter the story of her sister, Jane Austen, a history she hopes to preserve for posterity.
+Cassandra Austen is nearing the end of her own life, and it is time to gather stray notes and letters that old friends might have kept that might paint her novelist sister in a poor light.
 It is Cassandra's last chance to check the house before it passes out of the family's hands.
-In the process, she finds Fulwar and Elizabeth's youngest daughter at sixes and sevens trying to sort items for the family, pack it up, and not fret about her own future.
-Perhaps she now has a second mission.
+In the process, she finds Fulwar and Elizabeth Fowler’ youngest daughter at sixes and sevens sorting and packing items for the family, and trying not to fret about her own future.
+Perhaps she has a second mission?
 Meanwhile, sorting through the letters she and Jane sent to Elizabeth bring the past painfully alive.

 Miss Austen is a tale told along two time lines and combines regular prose with epistolary-style.
-It is Cassandra's present and history, but is also the greater story of the Austens, the Lloyds, the Fowles, and their circle of acquaintance.
+It is Cassandra's present and history and also the greater story of the Austens, the Lloyds, the Fowles, and their circle of acquaintance.
 I loved how the author spotlighted all these connections while still writing a gently emotional and engaging story.

-It jumped on a few of the rumored family controversies like Edward Austen's wife's dislike of Jane and her interference in Edward supporting his widowed mother and spinster sisters and James Austen's wife, Mary, being a petulant thorn to the family.
-And, also the later smirking attitude of the younger generation toward their spinster aunts.
-It sure ramped up the conflict so the Austens seen more like a typical extended family having flaws and shining moments in their turn.
+Author Gill Hornby leans into the rumored family controversies like Edward Austen's wife's dislike of Jane and her interference in Edward supporting his widowed mother and spinster sisters; and James Austen's wife, Mary, being a petulant thorn to the family.
+And, also the smirking attitude of the younger generation toward their spinster aunts.
+Hornby colored the conflicts making the Austens seen more like a typical extended family with flaws and shining moments in their turn.

-There is a bittersweet quality to this story, and it progresses with great introspection suited to a person at the end of their life reflecting back.
-This makes it slow at times and easy to put down, but I never lost interest and was vested in Cassandra achieving her personal goal.
+There is a bittersweet quality to the prose, and it progresses with great introspection suited to a person nearing the end of their life.
+Though melancholy, I never lost interest and was vested in Cassandra achieving her personal goal.

-In summary, this is a gentle, emotional story that spotlights a woman who had inner strength and a big heart that did her duty selflessly while considering her life quite fulfilled.
+What a gentle, emotional story that spotlights a woman who had inner strength and a big heart, who did her duty selflessly while considering her life quite fulfilled.
 I whole-heartedly recommend this for historical fiction, fictional biography, and Austen fans.

 Historical Fiction